tbultel/modbus-binding/docs/2-installation_guide.md

 #### Install LibModbus

-WARNING: Fedora-33 and many distro ship the old 3.0.
-This bind use the 3.1 !!!
+WARNING: Fedora-33 and many distros ship the old 3.0.
+This bind uses the 3.1 !!!

 ```bash
 # download from https://libmodbus.org/download/